Tolu4realluv/dareyio-pbl/Project 6/Project 6.md

 ![](https://github.com/Tolu4realluv/dareyio-pbl/blob/main/Project%206/image2.png)

-1 Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
+1. Presentation Layer (PL): This is the user interface, such as the client-server or browser on your laptop.

-2 Business Layer (BL): This is the backend program that implements business logic.
+2. Business Layer (BL): This is the backend program that implements business logic.
 Application or Webserver

-3 Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
-Database Server or File System Server such as FTP server, or NFS Server
+3. Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
+Database Server or File System Server such as FTP server or NFS Server